TelerikAcademy/Web-Services-and-Cloud/07. Cloud-Computing/slides/README.md

 # How the Cloud Works?
 * In the cloud everyone consumes a portion of the `shared computing resources`
   * CPU, memory, storage, IO, networking, etc.
-* If you business is small, you consume less
+* If your business is small, you consume less
   * If your business is growing, you consume more resources from the cloud
 * Pay as you go
-  * Start for free, pay when yougrow and need more resources
+  * Start for free, pay when you grow and need more resources

 <!-- attr: { showInPresentation:true, style:'' } -->
 # Cloud Computing – Example
 * Suppose we have a `mail server software`
   * It needs computing resources (CPU, disk operations, networking, etc.) only when sending or receiving emails
-  * It the rest of the time it does nothing
+  * The rest of the time it does nothing
 * The mail server on dedicated machine will use less than `1%` of its power and resources
   * You can run `100` mail servers in the cloud for the same job on the same hardware
   * Less hardware, reduces costs, increased quality